ASGouthami/github-report1/CURRENT MIRROR.md

 therefore, I_ref =I_x = I_total/2 = 0.2778mA

+## Procedure:
+For LTspice simulation, TSMC018 library file was included which is crucial for acccurate MOSFET simulation in TSMC 0.18um( 180nm)CMOS technology.
+Stored this library file in the LTspice folder or the same directory as our simulation file.
+Carried out DC, AC and Transcient analysis of the differential amplifier circuit.

 ### Current mirror for ratio 1:1

 To obtain the current value according to the given ratio, the provided values of W/L for M1 is 101.592um/180nm , M2 is 101.592um/180nm, and M3 is 101.592um/180nm.